isitix/WebsiteOne/devops_mob_01.md

 The web container depends on the db container.
 It uses docker name service and docker default network to communicate with the db container.

-4 volumes are configurated for the web container :
+4 volumes are configured for the web container :

 - The first volume is bind-mounted <https://docs.docker.com/storage/bind-mounts/>
 - The three others are regular ones